zulip/zulip/templates/zerver/help/import-from-mattermost.md

 create your Zulip organization via the data import tool instead).

 Use [upgrade-zulip-from-git][upgrade-zulip-from-git] to
-upgrade your Zulip server to the latest `master` branch.
+upgrade your Zulip server to the latest `main` branch.

 Log in to a shell on your Zulip server as the `zulip` user.
 To import with the most common configuration, run the following commands, replacing